 The Middle Spaces (name taken from Jonathan Lethem’s The Fortress of Solitude) is a largely academic blog that put together a round table on Kelly Sue DeConnick and Valentine De Landro’s comic book series Bitch Planet, and I was given the opportunity to pitch an idea that could be formulated as a response to one of the questions therein.
 I chose Dr. Rebecca Wanzo’s titular question, “What is the Liberatory Potential of Bitch Planet’s Exploitation Aesthetic?
 In response to her question, I argue that, by placing the reader in the position of the male gaze, DeConnick and De Landro draw out the way in which this positionality is wrongly normalized within our current patriarchal society and enables them to provide a means of neutralizing the power in the gaze:

-You can also find my thoughts and opinions in many of the reviews I have done for Comic Crusaders:
+You can also find my thoughts and opinions in many of the reviews I did for Comic Crusaders when I was still a part of their team:

 As a final link, I recently made a Ko-fi Page because I figured it couldn’t do any harm.
 If you feel like sending me a few bucks to help fund my research for the Gardner Fox biography, you can find my page here: